chrismuntean/TWHoverrides/README.md

 # Troop Web Host Overrides
-These override will force Troop Web Host's widget sizing/ margin limits with sections and widgets as well as other overrides over the main CSS of the entire page effecting the nav menu, page-title, etc.
+These override will force Troop Web Host's widget sizing/ margin limits with sections and widgets as well as other overrides over the main CSS of the entire page effecting the nav menu, page-title, scrollbar, etc.
 ## Section Overrides (1) - Oct 17th 2021

 ### 1) Create a full screen section (custom source code)